“It’s just colic.”

 5 – Homeopathy

 I recommend Colic Calm, a great product akin to gripe water, that contains multiple homeopathic remedies to be sure you have the right one.
-Colic Calm often does the trick or at least takes the edge off for colic, gas, and acid reflux.
-Note: Expect black poos.
-The primary ingredient is vegetable charcoal which is said to pass through the digestive tract absorbing toxins along the way.

-6 – Cranial Sacral Therapy (CST)
+6 – Cranial sacral therapy (CST)

-A gentle and highly effective treatment process, it can help identify and relieve any nerve blockages even while the baby is asleep.
 Pressure sustained during birth may cause the main nerve of the digestive system to spasm, one of the creators of Colic.
 CST can release the blockage gently and heap relief on the child, all with the gentle touches of a practitioner.

 7 – The “5 S’s”

-Dr. Harvey Karp outlines these simple tools for soothing baby’s cries in his book, The Happiest Baby on the Block.
-Swadding, Side-position, Shushing, Swinging and Sucking, may seem like common sense, but can work a charm on your little one.
+Dr. Harvey Karp outlines these simple tools for soothing baby's cries in his book, The Happiest Baby on the Block.

 Still crying?

-When to Call an MD
+When to call an MD

 If your baby is spitting up excessively and has significantly less pee diapers than usual and/or a fever, call your pediatrician to be sure to avoid dehydration.